wanjiasu/my-app/README.md

 If you wish to contribute to this project, please first discuss the change you wish to make via an [issue](https://github.com/vintasoftware/nextjs-fastapi-template/issues).

 Check our [contributing guide](https://github.com/vintasoftware/nextjs-fastapi-template/blob/main/CONTRIBUTING.md) to learn more about our development process and how you can test your changes to the boilerplate.

+## Share your project!

+You can use our template to kick-start your project or streamline your efforts in securing funding.
+Starting with a strong foundation can make your product more resilient and allow you to focus on what matters most: delivering value to your customers.

+If our template has been part of your journey, we'd love to hear about it!
+Share your story with us, and we’ll help spread the word about your project through our social media channels, giving it a broader reach.

+Send us an email at contact@vintasoftware.com telling us a bit more about how our template helped you boost your project.

 ## Commercial Support